 From leaving Kingsmead in July 2015, Charlotte (in photo back row, in yellow on right) has been selected to play for the England U18 Ladies Football Team and has also played for the U21 England Colleges Team.
 Charlotte was in the England Team that drew 3-3 with Wales, has trained at Manchester City’s Eitihad campus and has been on tour to Portugal, where she played against Benfica and Porto.
 Whilst in Portugal she appeared on TV at the Benfica v Real Madrid game!
-Charlotte is currently in her second year studying for a sports diploma at Richard Huish College.
+Since leaving Richard Huish College Charlotte has travelled to Butler Community College in El Dorado, Kansas, on a goalkeeping football scholarship to play for Butler Grizzlies.

 From studying science at Kingsmead to Richard Huish, followed by Warwick University where Penny achieved a Masters in Chemistry with Medicinal Chemistry.
 Her Doctorate was sponsored by Cancer Research UK to research drugs for Pancreatic Cancer and she is currently working at the Drug Discovery Unit in Dundee researching drugs to combat TB.
 She recently returned to Kingsmead to open the new Science Block.